caleb531/planning-center-raycast/README.md

 ### 2. Enter ID and Secret into Raycast preferences

-After installing the extension, open **Raycast Preferences → Extensions → Planning Center** for Raycast, and enter your App ID and Secret in the provided fields on the right-hand side.
+After installing the extension, open **Raycast Preferences → Extensions → Planning Center** for Raycast, and enter your Client ID and Secret in the provided fields on the right-hand side.

 ## Usage